aasgit/lede-userpkgs/README.md

 * A:  For any suggestions and contributions contact cga @ callea (._dot_.) gaetano (_.dot_.) andrea (._at_.) gmail (._dot_.) com

 * Q:  Can I reuse the script to make my own??
-* A:  Hey this is Free Software!! you can do whatever the licence I chose allows you to.
-AS LONG AS YOU RESPECT THE LICENCE ITSELF of course ;)
+* A:  Hey this is Free Software!! you can do whatever the license I chose allows you to.
+AS LONG AS YOU RESPECT THE LICENSE ITSELF of course ;)

 * Q:  Can I reuse the idea to make an application??
 * A:  Hopefully these features will be provided by LEDE/OpenWRT ('sysupgrade' or 'LuCi') at some point.